 As a general search option for hotels we recommend using the incredibly powerful Hotels Combined – it will compare multiple hotel prices for you in one click – including the hotel direct!

-For something really different, though still technically in Dubai, crossing over RAK for spectacular mountain views with larger family suites try JA Hatta Fort Hotel with several pools, mini golf, even archery on offer as well as spacious family rooms – could this really be part of Dubai??!
+For something really different, though still technically in Dubai, enjoy spectacular mountain views with larger family suites at JA Hatta Fort Hotel with several pools, mini-golf, even archery on offer as well as spacious family rooms – could this really be part of Dubai??!

 Tourism Board: Visit Dubai